Names of Myanmar: "Mranma"

 While both the names Bama and Mranma historically referred only to the Burmans and not other ethnic minorities, Burmese governments in the post-independence period have instituted a differentiation of meaning between Mranma and Bama in the official Burmese language usage.
 The name Myanma/Myanmar was expanded to include all citizens of the country while the name Bama was kept to its original meaning.
-Both are widespread use in colloquial usage.
-Most still use Bama/Myanma interchangeably, to refer to the country, depending on the context.
+In Burmese, Bama and Myanma are used interchangeably, to refer to the country, depending on the context.
 Ironically, because of the official renaming of the country, the dominant ethnic group is now known by its colloquial name, Bama, rather than by its literary name, Mranma in official Burmese usage.